-Creating Progress Claim Invoices – Setting up your Projects
+Creating Progress Claim Invoices – Setting up your Jobs

-To create a progress claim invoice you’ll first need a project with task budgets entered.
+To create a progress claim invoice, you will first need a job with task budgets entered.

-People will then need to enter their time and disbursements against each respective task (you’ll want to ensure that tasks are required for the project).
+People will then need to enter their time and disbursements against each respective task (you will want to ensure that tasks are required for the job).

-If you are not using tasks yet we’d recommend reading through this article to learn the best way to set up and use tasks in your office. (aka. stages, phases, or matters)
+If you are not using tasks yet, we would recommend reading through this article to learn the best way to set up and use of tasks in your office. (aka. stages, phases, or matters)

 You may also wish to generate progress claim numbers automatically for each invoice.
-This can be enabled from Project Billing Details.
+This can be enabled from Job Billing Details.

-Then choose the Progress Claim option and decide which style of progress claim invoice you’d like to use
+Then, from the ‘Auto Generate Options’ pop up that appears, choose the Progress Claim option and decide which style of progress claim invoice you would like to use.